j3soon/LLM-Tutorial/README_TWCC.md

 ### Disk Quota Exceeded

-This may happen if you are using TWCC in the past and have somehow end up with zero disk quota.
+This may happen if you are using TWCC in the past and have somehow end up with zero disk quota due to no subscribed projects.

 Example error message: